UltiHash/scripts/docs/setup-ultihash-on-aws.md

 Please note, that this setup is suited for the testing purposes to verify the abilities of UltiHash as well as its integration with various tools and technologies.
 Since the product is yet in the development phase, avoid deploying it in the production environment!

-## Prerequisites
+# Prerequisites

-# Remove Environment
+## Remote Environment
 - AWS account

-# Local Environment
+## Local Environment
 - [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods) AWS CLI
 - [installed](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) terraform
 - [installed](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.28.md#v1280) kubectl of version 1.28
 - received credentials from UltiHash representatives such as registry login and password, license, and monitoring token

 ## Setup S3 Bucket for Terraform States
-Since the Terrafom state for this setup has to be stored on S3, need to provision a dedicated S3 bucket.
+Since the Terraform state for this setup has to be stored on S3, need to provision a dedicated S3 bucket.
 Execute the following command, replacing the `<bucket-name>` and `<aws-region>` placeholders:
 ```
 aws s3api create-bucket --bucket <bucket-name> --create-bucket-configuration LocationConstraint=<aws-region>